dhavalsavalia/django-database-api/README.md

 # django-database-api
-A Django project to take a database of a person and use it to create Django REST API Framework.
+A Django project to take a database of a person and use it to create REST API.